TotemLink

 • Account page that includes friends list, festival list with upcoming festivals and past festivals, switch festival, setting and sign out

-Designing and Developing
+Designing & Developing

 Initial Wireframes